Nathan7991/Rock_Paper_Scissors/README.md

 Eric.
 A and Kathryn S. Meyer for the CSS reset, from https://meyerweb.com/eric/tools/css/reset/.

-My loving girlfriend, Janine R. Carino, for the following amazing sun and moon png files.
+My loving girlfriend, Janine R. Cariño, for the following amazing sun and moon png files.